HP Inc. Privacy Statement

 - prevent and detect security threats, fraud or other malicious activity

-- provide and improve service and support
+- provide products, services and support to you

 - update you on new services and benefits